 - This is part of the inner joy of every Christian: We are forgiven our sins and reconciled with the Father.
 This is part of the goodness of the Lord we “taste.”

-- In the Parable of the Prodigal Son, the younger son can represent the tax collectors and sinners, the older son the Pharisees and scribes.
+- In the Parable of the Prodigal Son, the younger son can represent the tax collectors and sinners; the older son can stand for the Pharisees and scribes.